 · First, in his relationship with God.

 · Second, within himself.

 · Third, in regard to his enemies.

 i.
 This was not a purely selfish desire.
-David knew he was the LORD‘s man, with a special calling to lead God’s people.
-In this sense, David’s enemies were the LORD‘s enemies, and enemies over the people of God.
+David knew he was the LORD’s man, with a special calling to lead God’s people.
+In this sense, David’s enemies were the LORD’s enemies, and enemies against the people of God.

 ii.
 David’s feeling that God had abandoned him was connected to his sense of depression.
 Boice helpfully lists several sources of spiritual depression:

-· Temperament; one may be temperamentally inclined to depression.
+· Temperament may incline one to depression.

 · Illness can drain the physical strength and lead to depression.

 · Exhaustion can also leave one quite open to depression and the feeling of abandonment.

 · The let-down after some great effort, fueled by coming down off of an adrenaline high, can often lead to depression.